Site navigation

 Historically, regulation of port planning in Queensland has been limited to land use planning on strategic port land (SPL)—the land owned or controlled by a port authority under the Transport Infrastructure Act 1994.

-The Ports Act provides a master planning process for Queensland’s priority ports—the ports of Gladstone, Townsville, Hay Point/Mackay and Abbot Point.
+The Sustainable Ports Development Act 2015 (Ports Act) requires a master planning process for Queensland’s priority ports—the ports of Gladstone, Townsville, Hay Point/Mackay and Abbot Point.

-- efficiently use existing port and supply chain infrastructure
+• efficiently uses existing port and supply chain infrastructure

-- identify and protect land and infrastructure critical to the effective operation and future expansion of priority ports
+• identifies and protects land and infrastructure critical to the effective operation and future expansion of priority ports

 The Priority ports master planning guideline has been developed to help the community and other stakeholders better understand priority port master planning.
 It outlines the master planning process and matters considered when developing a master plan.